-Newest attraction is still under construction, but it’s going to be opened in Chattanooga during January 2014. with more than 10,000 sq ft of trampolines!
-The facility will feature more than 25 trampolines, yoga studio, cafe, party rooms plus Zoomba Air, Aerobics, fight club and lot more.
-Real paradise for jumping enthusiasts.
-Location of the Trampoline Park is old industrial building just across Finley Stadium!
+The newest attraction is still under construction, but it’s going to be opened in Chattanooga in January 2014. with more than 10,000 sq ft of trampolines!
+The facility will feature more than 25 trampolines, a yoga studio, cafe, party rooms plus Zoomba Air, Aerobics, a fight club, and a lot more.
+A real paradise for jumping enthusiasts.
+The location of Trampoline Park is an old industrial building just across Finley Stadium!

-By the end of the summer John Wise plans second location for third trampoline park in the region, which will be located somewhere in Utawa.
+By the end of the summer, John Wise plans a second location for the third trampoline park in the region, which will be located somewhere in Ottawa.

 If you are worried about safety, no need to be.
 While the rate of trampoline park injuries is hard to estimate, one trampoline park owner in Illinois estimates about 2 of every 1,000 customers is injured while jumping.
 That’s less than other sports, according to the American Academy of Pediatrics.
 About 21 people per 1,000 are injured while playing soccer.